-VoIP II: Deploying VoIP and Best Practices in the Enterprise
+VoIP II: Deploying VoIP and Best Practice in the Enterprise

 Dates, Locations and Registration